dhis2/training-docs/content/tracker_use/tg_Capture_app.md

 ### Part 2 : Registration

 The capture app now has more support for tracker programs than before.
 Users will now be able to list and interact with tracked entity instances much in the same way as events, and will have access to searching and registering/enrolling tracked entity instances in the Capture app itself.
-The navigation between the apps will happen seamlessly.
 This will allow data entry user to access tracker and event data in the same place, and have a more integrated workflow.

 **Register a TEI into the Electronic Immunization Registry Program**